For more information go to For more information go to high temperature/fever.

 If your child's school or nursery says that they are unable to give any medication without a prescription, this is incorrect.
 Over the counter medications, such as hay fever treatment or simple pain relief may be given as long as dosing instructions are clearly written on the medication.
 Please do not make a GP appointment to obtain over the counter medications with a prescription, you will be advised to get this from the pharmacy directly.

-Information in this guide is taken from the Public Health England guidelines “Health protection in schools and other childcare facilities: A practical guide for staff on managing cases of infectious diseases in schools and other childcare settings.
+Information in this guide is taken from the UK Health Security agency guidelines “Health protection in children and young people settings: A practical guide for staff on managing cases of infectious diseases in schools and other childcare settings.

 For more information on if your child is too ill to go to school click on this link.